S0AndS0/Perinoid_Pipes/Documentation/Education_resources.md

 [Symmetric](https://en.wikipedia.org/wiki/Symmetric-key_algorithm)
  or `shared key` uses one key (or password) to both encrypt and decrypt data, most commonly found on personal computers or web servers for authentication for a given user identity.
-Example use; logging into an Unix like system that has encrypted home folders for each user.
+This is one of the componits to `Hybrid` encryption too because of it's speed & efficency.

 [Asymmetric](https://en.wikipedia.org/wiki/Public-key_cryptography)
- or `public key cryptography` uses two (or more keys) that *usually* can only decrypt what their related key partner has encrypted; in special use cases there's ways of making keys with specific permissions but that's usually only required for very specific threat modules or usage scenarios.
+ or `public key cryptography` uses two (or more keys) that *usually* can only decrypt what their related key partner has encrypted; use cases involving RSA and GnuPG there maybe a third key for signing; and for special use cases there are ways of making keys with specific permissions but that's usually only required for very specific threat modules or usage scenarios.
+With GnuPG the asymmetric encryption availabe via key pairs is often used to encrypt a single use `symetric` key appended to the head of the encrypted block or file; this is the second componit that makes up `hybrid` encryption.

 [Hybrid](https://en.wikipedia.org/wiki/Hybrid_cryptosystem)
  or `sharing symmetric key via public key` *usually* uses asymmetric encryption